supabase/realtime/forum/README.md

 ### Vacant-time RPC failure

 `:vacant` RPCs to the designated are best-effort.
-A failure is logged and the state machine transitions back to `:none`.
+A failure is logged and the group's state-machine entry is deleted (the group is no longer tracked locally).
 The designated retains a stale `{group, source_node}` entry until either:

 * The source node leaves the cluster (the designated's `:DOWN` handler clears all entries keyed by that node), or
 * The next rebalance touches that group and `drop_stale_designated_entries` removes it.